islasimpson/cesm_timeseries/README.md

 # cesm_timeseries
 Tools for generating single variable timeseries from CESM history files.

-<em>Note: this currently only works for daily averages.
-I've also only tested it for a chunk size of 1 year so far - need to test for more.
-Some changes would need to be made for the decoding of the time axis for this to work on piControls too, so it only works on historical-->2100.</em>
+<em>Note: this currently only works for monthly, daily or 6 hourly averages atmospheric history files.</em>

 How to run: